 - Strictly adhere to pesticide application instructions and use pesticides only for the purposes for which it is registered and marketed.
 Importantly, pesticides should not be used to kill vermin unless specifically registered for that purpose, and even then alternative, environmentally friendly methods should be investigated and used. - Restrict access to pesticides, insecticides and any other material which can be used by poachers. - Prevent spray drift by applying pesticides during calm weather conditions. - Ensure the employees applying pesticides are trained and / or skilled in the application thereof. - Educate all contracted and permanent employees on the value of biodiversity and strict conditions prohibiting harvesting and poaching of fauna and flora must be part of employment contracts.
-Include prohibitions or regulations on the collection of firewood. - Regular inspection of fences, game footpaths and other sites for snares, traps or any other illegal activities. - Ensure all fuel, oil, hydraulic fluid and waste oil handling (e.g. servicing of vehicles or refuelling) is conducted on impermeable or bunded areas or make use of drip trays where such structures are not present.
+Include prohibitions or regulations on the collection of firewood. - Regular inspection of fences, game footpaths and other sites for snares, traps or any other illegal activities. - Ensure all waste oil handling is conducted on impermeable or bunded areas.

-- For construction activities, if any, contain construction material to a designated laydown area and prevent unnecessary movement out of areas earmarked for clearing and construction. - Report any extraordinary animal sightings to the MEFT - Prevent scavenging of waste by fauna. - Take disciplinary action against any employees failing to comply with contractual conditions related to poaching and the environment.
+- For construction activities, if any, contain construction material to a designated laydown area and prevent unnecessary movement out of areas earmarked for clearing and construction. - Report any extraordinary animal sightings to the MEFT. - Prevent scavenging of waste by fauna. - Take disciplinary action against any employees failing to comply with contractual conditions related to poaching and the environment.

-- Contractor - Proponent
+- Contractor. - Proponent.